mackerelio/documents/content/docs/entry/plugins/mackerel-plugin-jvm.md

 | GC New Memory Space               | custom.jvm.#.memorySpace.newSpaceRate                   |      |         | New generation usage rate   |
 | CMS Initiating Occupancy Fraction | custom.jvm.#.memorySpace.CMSInitiatingOccupancyFraction |      |         | Threshold to perform CMS GC |

-- Old generation usage is calculated as `(Old used / Old current ) * 100`.
+- GC Old Memory Space is calculated as `(Old used / Old current ) * 100`.
-- New generation utilization is calculated as `(Survivor0 used + Survivor1 used + Eden used) / (Survivor0 current + Survivor1 current + Eden current) * 100`.
+- GC New Memory Space is calculated as `(Survivor0 used + Survivor1 used + Eden used) / (Survivor0 current + Survivor1 current + Eden current) * 100`.
+- CMS Initiating Occupancy Fraction is not posted when the `--remote` option is specified.
-- If the `--remote` option is specified, the metric for CMS Initiating Occupancy Fraction is not retrieved.
+  - If the `--remote` option is not specified, the following command will be executed when retrieving information.
+    - jinfo -flag UseConcMarkSweepGC
+    - jinfo -flag CMSInitiatingOccupancyFraction

 <h2 id="options">Configurable options</h2>